-- A. Maintain current levels of service to those unable to access traditional library services - B. Seek and serve new populations in need of library services - C. Explore new methods of delivering library services to group facility residents - D. Increase number of participants in Home Service program - E. Explore the use of volunteers to deliver library services and materials - F. Seek partnerships with other county agencies to further DCLS outreach - G. Utilize social media to publicize and deliver library service - H. Utilize County RESJ tools to develop awareness of racial/social barriers to service
+- A. Maintain current levels of service to those unable to access traditional library services - B. Seek and serve new populations in need of library services - C. Explore new methods of delivering library services to group facility residents - D. Increase number of participants in Home Service program - E. Seek partnerships with other county agencies to further DCLS outreach - F. Utilize social media to publicize and deliver library service - G. Utilize County and DPI RESJ tools to develop awareness of racial/social barriers to service